Northern Kyushu

 Northern Kyushu (北部九州, Hokubu Kyūshū) is a subregion of Kyushu.

 This northern region encompasses the prefectures of Fukuoka, Saga, Nagasaki, Kumamoto, and Ōita.

 History

-Before 1963 it was called North Kyushu (Kitakyūshū, 北九州) until the city of Kitakyushu was formed.
-The name of the city means North Kyushu in Japanese, so to avoid confusion, the name of the region was changed.
+Before 1963, it was called North Kyushu (Kitakyūshū, 北九州) until the city of Kitakyushu was formed.
+The city's name means "North Kyushu" in Japanese, so to avoid confusion, the region's name was changed.

 It is the most urbanized and industrialized part of the Kyushu region.

-For the purposes of development analysis, the area is construed to include Yamaguchi Prefecture on Honshu.
+For development analysis, the area is construed to include Yamaguchi Prefecture on Honshu.
 Although Yamaguchi is not part of Kyushu, it is a functional satellite of the Kanmon Straits Metropolitan Area.

 The region is part of the Taiheiyō Belt and comprises the Northern Kyushu Industrial Zone.